Fraud Blocker

 Common Questions

-A: Compared to other alcoholic beverages like wine or spirits, beer has a higher carbonation level and includes fermentable carbs, both of which can cause bloating.
+A: Compared to other alcoholic beverages like wine or spirits, standard beer has a higher carbonation level and includes fermentable carbs, both of which can cause bloating.

 Q: Does drinking lighter beer help with bloating?